Asset tokenization in the new digital economy

 Therefore, despite enormous challenges in the technological and regulatory spheres, the potential for tokenizing assets is immense.
 A recent survey conducted by Bakkt (the tokenized asset exchange of the ICE group, which owns the New York Stock Exchange) shows that despite the recent FTX scandal, the prevailing view among American users and curious people is that cryptoassets represent the next big advance in modern finance.
 In this context, the next meeting of the World Economic Forum, to be held in January 2023, will address many topics related to blockchain applications and their role in the new digital economy.
 All the signs point to huge scope for asset tokenization, and this could be the registration, trading and settlement infrastructure of the future.

-*As opiniões expressas neste artigo são de responsabilidade exclusiva do(s) autor(es), não refletindo necessariamente a posição institucional da FGV.
+As opiniões expressas neste artigo são de responsabilidade exclusiva do(a) autor(a), não refletindo necessariamente a opinião institucional da FGV.